okcuoglu1/okcuoglu1/README.md

 ### HELLO👋

-- 🔭 I’m currently learning on Spring.
+- 🔭 I’m currently learning on Spring Boot.

 - 📫 How to reach me : okcuoglucemil@gmail.com